 Modules are currently in development and will be available soon.

-Gain extensive knowledge in advanced techniques and skills for the critically ill patient, including the latest advances in ventilator technology.
-Topics include ventilator-induced lung injury, ventilator modes, hypoxemia, and patient synchrony.
+Acquire extensive knowledge in advanced techniques and skills for mechanical ventilation in the critically ill patient including the latest advances in ventilator technology through lectures, interactive discussion, hands-on small group workshops, and case-based exercises.
+This comprehensive, interactive program emphasizes practical solutions for issues related to patients in respiratory failure.
+Topics include ventilator modes, ventilator-induced lung injury, management of obstructive and parenchymal lung disease, management of hypoxemia, and patient-ventilator synchrony.

 Pass a Final Comprehensive Assessment Exam